 Job and Development Guarantee programme

-The Job and Development Guarantee programme is a programme for people who have been unemployed for a long time and need help to return to working life.
-We give you support to end your unemployment.
+The Job and Development Guarantee programme is a programme for people who have been unemployed for a long time and need help to get back to working life.
+We give you support in order to break your unemployment.

-It is a programme that consists of activities adapted to your needs in combination with you actively looking for work.
-The aim is for you to end your unemployment as quickly as possible.
+It is a programme that consists of individually designed measures and support, combined with you actively looking for work.
+The goal is for you to break your unemployment as quickly as possible.

-You can take part in the Job and Development Guarantee programme if you have been unemployed for a long time and are registered with us as a job-seeker.
-If for example your unemployment benefit is about to expire, it is common to be offered the programme.
-Or if you have taken part in the establishment programme or the Job Guarantee Programme for Young People for the maximum period but are still partly or fully unemployed.
+You may be able to participate in the Job and Development Programme if you have been unemployed for a long time and are registered with us as a jobseeker.
+For example, you are offered the opportunity to participate in the programme if your unemployment insurance is running out.
+Also if you have participated in the integration programme or the Youth Job Programme for the maximum amount of time but are still fully or partly unemployed.

-You and an employment officer plan what activities suit you best to be able to find a job or begin studying as quickly as possible.
-Here are some examples of activities:
+You and an employment officer plan which measures are best suited to you in order for you to find a job or begin studying as quickly as possible.
+It is possible for you to get support from an interpreter if needed.
+Here are some examples of measures: